 The Arizona Go Club is an official chapter of the American Go Association and is located in Tempe, AZ.
 We are a club with 10-20 regular players.
 The strengths range from 15 Kyu up to 6 Dan.
 (If you came here expecting to find the Tucson Go Club, their website is here.)
 Everyone is welcome to come watch, ask questions, and play games.
 There are no required fees to attend.
 Beginners are welcome - come and learn!

-The club meets twice a week on Tuesdays at 7 PM and Saturdays at 1 PM in Desert Sky Games and Comics - Tempe.
+The club meets twice a week on Tuesdays at 7 PM and Saturdays at 1 PM at the IHOP on University Dr and Rural Rd near ASU Tempe.

 Rather than try to replicate what has been so thoroughly covered at so many web sites, we're providing a set of links to some of the major Go sites on the internet.

 This site contains a large number of links and Go resources.
 This is a good place to start.